beego/bee/README.md

 Bee provides a variety of commands which can be helpful at various stages of development.
 The top level commands include:

 ```
-    new         Creates a Beego application
-    run         Run the application by starting a local development server
-    pack        Compresses a Beego application into a single file
+    version     Prints the current Bee version
+    migrate     Runs database migrations
     api         Creates a Beego API application
-    hprose      Creates an RPC application based on Hprose and Beego frameworks
     bale        Transforms non-Go files to Go source files
-    version     Prints the current Bee version
-    generate    Source code generator
-    migrate     Runs database migrations
     fix         Fixes your application by making it compatible with newer versions of Beego
+    dlv         Start a debugging session using Delve
     dockerize   Generates a Dockerfile for your Beego application
+    generate    Source code generator
+    hprose      Creates an RPC application based on Hprose and Beego frameworks
+    new         Creates a Beego application
+    pack        Compresses a Beego application into a single file
+    rs          Run customized scripts
+    run         Run the application by starting a local development server

 ```

 ### bee version